keylime/enhancements/7_multi-tenancy.md

 JWT handlers will be introduced to provide authorization protect access of the `AgentsHandler` tornado handler.

+The `AgentsHandler` will be extended to allow a 'change group' call.

 Two new handlers will be introduced:

 #### UsersHandler

 `UsersHandler` - will provide the following HTTP methods:

-`GET`: Get a list of users or details of a specific user from the system (requires the caller to be the admin of the group in which the user resides.
+* `GET`: Get a list of users or details of a specific user from the system (requires the caller to be the admin of the group in which the user resides.
 A call for a specific user can only be made by the admin or the user themselves.

-`POST`: Limited to only root admin or group admin.
-Allows creation of a specific
+* `POST`: Limited to only root admin or group admin.
+Allows creation of a specific user.
-    user.
 The following params should be populated:
-      `username`: Username of the new user
+    * `username`: Username of the new user
-      `password`: Password of the new user
+    * `password`: Password of the new user
-      `email`: New users email address
+    * `email`: New users email address
-      `group_id`: The group_id of the users primary group
+    * `group_id`: The group_id of the users primary group

 A `role_id` will be auto generated (incremented from last value).

-`PATCH`: Patch will be used to change user passwords or amend the group(s) of an existing user.
+* `PATCH`: Patch will be used to change user passwords or amend the group(s) of an existing user.

- `DELETE`: Limited to only root admin or group admin.
+* `DELETE`: Limited to only root admin or group admin.
 Allows deletion of a user.

 #### GroupsHandler